inrialearninglab/ai4t/docs/1-Mooc/general-presentation/0-1-what-does-this-training-offer-us/0-1-2-training-objectives.en.md

 title: 0.1.2 What is the Objective of this Training?
 description: Locate the training in the European framework
 ---
+??? info "Metadata"
+    - Id: EU.AI4T.O1.M0.1.2t
+    - Title: 0.1.2 What is the Objective of this Training?
+    - Type: text
+    - Description: Locate the training in the European framework
+    - Subject: Artificial Intelligence for and by Teachers
+    - Authors:
+        - AI4T
+    - Licence: CC BY 4.0
+    - Date: 2022-11-15

 # What is the Objective of this Training?